Consensys/mythx-docs/docs/source/main/mythx-for-developers.rst

 some programming languages like JavaScript there is already a library that can simplify interaction with MythX.

-Installation
+Check out the `API curl scripts <https://github.com/rocky/mythril-api-curl>`_.

+Requirements
 ^^^^^^^^^^^^

-To run the shell scirpt here, you need a couple of command-line utility
+To run the shell script here, you need a couple of command-line utility
 programs:

 * `bash <https://www.gnu.org/software/bash/>`_,